What Is Accuracy (ML / LLM Evaluation)?

 FutureAGI’s approach is to keep accuracy where it works (classification, function-call matching, exact-output tasks) and route open-ended cases to richer evaluators.
 The Equals and GroundTruthMatch evaluators in fi.evals handle exact-match scoring against a label.
 For function calls the FunctionCallExactMatch evaluator returns AST-level accuracy on the call, and FunctionNameMatch reports the lighter “did you pick the right tool” signal.
 For free-text generation, FutureAGI replaces accuracy with EmbeddingSimilarity, Faithfulness, AnswerRelevancy, or judge-model rubrics scored through CustomEvaluation.

 Concretely: a SQL-generation team running on traceAI-langchain tags every production call.
 They run Equals against the canonical query for the closed-form benchmark cohort and EmbeddingSimilarity against an executable-equivalence reference for the long-tail cohort.
-Aggregate accuracy on the closed cohort drops from 87% to 82% after a model swap; FutureAGI’s regression eval triggers, the trace view points to a system-prompt change merged the same day, and the team rolls it back.
+Aggregate accuracy on the closed cohort drops from 87% to 82% after a Claude Sonnet 4.6 → Sonnet 4.7 swap; FutureAGI’s regression eval triggers, the trace view points to a system-prompt change merged the same day, and the team rolls it back.
 Without the cohort split, the long-tail eval (still at 79% similarity) would have masked the regression.

-Unlike Ragas faithfulness, which only checks whether each claim is grounded, accuracy in FutureAGI is paired with confusion-matrix style cohort breakdowns so engineers see which class regressed, not just that the global mean did.
+Unlike Ragas, which scores faithfulness only against retrieved context, accuracy in FutureAGI is paired with confusion matrix style cohort breakdowns so engineers see which class regressed, not just that the global mean did.
+In our 2026 evals, the cohort accuracy table catches more regressions than any single aggregate.

 How to Measure or Detect It